Arimoro2020/Natural-Language-Processing-NLP-with-Disaster-Tweets/README.md

 .

-Dataset: Dataset of 10,000 tweets that were hand classified as real-disasters(1) and not real(0) in which the author explicitly uses the words associated with disaster.
-The dataset for may contain text that may be considered profane, vulgar, or offensive.
+Dataset: Dataset of 10,000 tweets that were hand classified as real-disasters(1) and not real(0) in which the author explicitly uses a word associated with disaster.
+The dataset may contain text that may be considered profane, vulgar, or offensive.